 If you are making a gingerbread playdough tray, you probably want to add some gingerbread playdough.
 I recommend using my quick playdough recipe and adding a couple of teaspoons of cinnamon and a teaspoon or so of ginger, cloves, and nutmeg……or you can add some pumpkin pie spice.
 There really isn’t a magic recipe.

-You can use the spices that you have on hand and mix in enough so that the playdough is fragrant and brown in color.
+You can use the spices that you have on hand and mix them in enough so that the playdough is fragrant and brown in color.
 Mine smelled up the WHOLE room….in a very GOOD way.

 Assemble a Playdough Tray

 Now that you have playdough, you just have to find a tray to hold several different materials.
 Use any kind of divided tray to store the materials.
-I often find divided trays at the dollar store.
+I often find divided trays at the Dollar Store.